Reimegrend Station

 Reimegrend Station (Reimegrend stasjon) is a railway station along the Bergen Line.
-It is located at the village of Reimegrend in the Raundalen valley in the municipality of Voss in Vestland county, Norway.
+It is located at the village of Reimegrend in the Raundalen valley in Voss Municipality in Vestland county, Norway.
 The station is served by the Bergen Commuter Rail, operated by Vy Tog, with up to five daily departures in each direction.
 The station was opened in 1908.
 It was formerly the western turning point for snow clearing services along the Bergen Line.
-It is accessible by a spur of County Road 307.
+It is accessible by a spur of County Road 5386.